spkuehl/chess-clock/README.md

 # Chess Clock

-chess-clock is a circuitpython library for creating and controlling a chess clock.
+chess-clock is a CircuitPython library for creating and controlling a chess clock.

 This library handles both the software and hardware implementation.

-Designed for circuitpython 5.0.X
+Created with CircuitPython v5.3.0 on an Adafruit Feather M0 Express - Designed for CircuitPython - ATSAMD21 Cortex M0

 ## Installation